 18. If your dog doesn’t know sit yet, get on that.

 19. Teach Pandora to really respond to her name.
 Wait until she’s not looking at you, say “Pandora!” and toss a really good treat at her head.
 Repeat until she whips around as soon as you call her.

 20. Have you been meaning to start clicker training?
 Take five minutes to load the clicker: Click, immediately offer Loki a pea-size treat, repeat 20-30 times.
 You are now ready to begin training.
 Click here to learn more about clicker training.

 21. …But stop immediately if your dog seems afraid of the clicker.
 Switch to a similar, but quieter sound: the click of a retractable pen.

 22. Keep a close eye on your dog this week.
 Any time you “catch her in the act” of behaving nicely, toss her a treat or a toy.
 Basically, reward her for doing nothing.

 23. Chop up some hot dogs, cheese or chicken into tiny pieces.
 Put them in a sealed container in the fridge for easy access.

 24. Stash a few containers of (non-perishable) training treats around your home for quick access for impromptu training sessions, or when you catch your dog doing something right.

 25. Train your dog while you watch TV.
 Commercial breaks are the perfect length of time for training sessions.
 It’s an easy way to fit in 3-5 sessions per day.
-It also helps take your mind off that horrible thing that just happened on The Walking Dead.
 When your show’s over, reward your dog with some playtime.